aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/webextensionreference/_index.md

 ```

-Gets and sets the identifier associated with the Office Add-in within a catalog provider.
+the identifier associated with the Office Add-in within a catalog provider.
 The identifier MUST be unique within a catalog provider.

 **Returns:**
 java.lang.String